Arbousier/letstakeawalk/README.md

 So where did I go from there ?

-Comforted in theses changes I decided to push on and articulate a new schedule upon my findings.
+Comforted in these changes I decided to push on and articulate a new schedule upon my findings.
 I could hope to find a balanced way to live that would allow my passion to stay inside safe boundaries, my body healthy and my brain fully functional.

 I needed to fit proper sleep, proper physical activity, proper food, proper relax time and proper work time.
 Somehow along the past months I had come up with something including all that.
 Just like Mr Jourdain I was already doing prose.